 Colors Choices

 Metal roofs can come in many colors, making it much easier for you to match your roof to the exterior of your residence.
-This is because we treat our metal roofs with a unique paint system that allows the coating to last as long as the roof does.
+Metal roofs are utilize a unique paint system allowing the coating to last as long as the roof does.
 Any color that strikes your fancy can be applied to your metal roof for a truly customized design.

 Light Weight

-Metal roofs are the most lightweight roofs available, which makes them excellent choices for homeowners who would prefer to not compromise the structural integrity of their homes for the sake of design.
+Metal roofs are the most lightweight roofs available, which makes them an excellent choice for homeowners worried about the structural integrity of their homes.
 Architectural, clay, and cement roofs are all very heavy, which can stress the supporting structures of your home.
-Metal roofs, on the other hand, are made with reinforced post-consumer materials that won't weigh your home down.

 Simple Maintenance

 Metal roofs require very little maintenance after installation.
 While it may be wise to check your metal roof every other year to inspect for any repairs that need to be made, there are rarely any times a metal roof needs maintenance.
-The one exception may be if the tarring around a chimney has deteriorated over time and needs to be re-sealed.
+The one exception is keeping it clean.
+Make time or hire someone to brush all those leaves off.

 2. How Long Do Metal Roofs Last?

 While the paint on a metal roof has a 40-year limited warranty, the metal roof itself can last for a very long time.
-The average metal roof can last for about 40 to 70 years, sometimes more depending on the exact material used.
-Our steel concealed fastener roofs can last for upward of 50 years, making them a smart life-long and generational investment for your home.
+The average metal roof lasts for about 40 to 70 years, sometimes more depending on the exact material used.
+Our steel Standing Seam roofs can last for upward of 50 years, making them a smart life-long and generational investment for your home.

 3. Is There a Best Time for Installation?

-Yes and no. While a metal roof can be installed during any time of the year, many homeowners opt to install a roof during the drier parts of the year, usually during the spring and summer months.
-Ultimately the best time to install your roof is up to you, but you should know that a metal roof can be installed even during the colder months of the year provided the weather conditions are dry.
+Yes and no. While a metal roof can be installed any time during the year, many homeowners opt to install a roof during the drier months.
+Ultimately the best time to install your roof is up to you, but you should know that a metal roof can be installed even during the cold months provided the weather conditions are dry.

 4. How Can You Pay for Your Roof?

 Paying for your roof is much easier than you might think.
-Although any roof is expensive, a metal roof is often more affordable than other roofing styles.
-For many homeowners, the key to paying for a roof is through financing from your roofing company.
-Whether it's a complete roof replacement or a remodel, you can finance your roof on 10 to 15-year term contracts with rates of 10.99% and no pre-payment penalty.
-Even homeowners with weaker credit or who have lower qualifications can be approved for roof financing.
+Although all roof are expensive, a metal roof is often more a little more than other roofing materials.
+For many homeowners, the key to paying for a roof is through financing.
+Whether it's a complete roof replacement or a remodel, you can finance your roof on 10 to 15-year terms with rates of 10.99% and no pre-payment penalty.
+Even homeowners with weaker credit or who have lower qualifications can be approved for roof financing through Austin Roofing and Construction

 5. Why Might You Need a Replacement Roof?

-One of the most common reasons for a roof replacement with a metal roof is because of storm damage, such as from tornadoes, that have damaged the roof beyond ordinary repair.
-Of course, there are also several reasons why you may want to replace the roof altogether, including:
+One of the most common reasons for a roof replacement with a metal roof is because of storm damage, such as from tornadoes or hail, that have damaged the roof beyond ordinary repair.
+Of course, there are also several reasons you may be looking to replace your roof.

-Metal roofs are advantageous choices for wise homeowners who are looking to cut down on repair and maintenance costs, as well as homeowners who are looking for most cost-effective and more easily customized roofing options.
-Fortunately, installing metal roofs only takes 1 or 2 days to complete in perfect conditions, so you can enjoy the benefits of a metal roof quickly once you commit to your project.
+Metal roofs are an advantageous choice for wise homeowners who are looking to cut down on repair and maintenance costs, as well as homeowners who are looking for most cost-effective roofing options.

 Contact Austin Roofing and Construction in Austin, TX to learn more about metal roofers and metal roofing projects today.